guirgouveia/devops-stack/README.md

 Welcome to my personal project repository, where my journey with the company Stack.io has blossomed into a showcase of my seven-year tenure in the DevOps arena.
 This vibrant platform, initially an assignment, has evolved into a comprehensive personal blog and a demonstration of integrated DevOps, DevSecOps, and GitOps best practices using Golang and Vue.js.

+The idea is to show as many options from the latest DevOps trends as possible for developing and continuously build and deploy a Golang webserver, from local to cloud deployment in a Kubernetes Cluster, with a strong focus on automation, security, scalability, reliability and future-proofing.

+The project is designed for extensibility, encouraging forks and contributions, and laying down a solid foundation for others to build upon.

 **Note:** The project is still under development, with some features yet to be released publicly.

 ## Project Overview